-With an idea to build a real estate application, you want it to bring real value to people.
+With an idea to start a real estate app development project, you want the resulting product to bring real value to people.
 Especially with 97% of home buyers using the internet in their search.
 And you surely want your project to make profit.
 How to do it when there are such huge real estate apps like Zillow and Trulia out in the market?

 The success of the market leaders is not something that stops ambitious entrepreneurs.
 There are always options to make a product that will be your audience’s best choice.
 To find out how to build a real estate app that will conquer the hearts of users, how much it will cost, and how to monetize it, read on.

 People are constantly moving out from their places and looking for new ones to move in - that’s how it is and how it’s always been.
-And the COVID-19 is no longer a deal-breaker.
+And COVID-19 is no longer a deal-breaker.
+Of course, the pandemic highlighted the weaknesses of the industry when it comes to digital solutions.
+Nevertheless, this situation became a booster that pushed the real estate app market growth.

 The main difference between, say, 20 years back and now is that people don’t quite need real estate agents and brokers assisting in their search in real life anymore.
 These are replaced by mobile applications available at any moment with no third parties involved.
 No wonder that people choose instant access to a huge base of houses over scheduling viewings all over the town.